 The Greenlight debit card is actually designed for kids ages 8 to 18.
 It can easily be managed by parents from the Greenlight App.
 The parent account makes Greenlight ideal for savvy parents of teens who want to empower them to make smart decisions with money, while at the same time help guide them and keep them out of trouble.
 The Greenlight Card is actually the only debit card that lets you choose the exact stores where kids can spend.
 Pretty cool!
 This smart debit card can let your kids spend anywhere or only at select you select.

 Features Of The Greenlight Debit Card That Make It A Great Tool For Teaching Money Management:

 - Through the Greenlight mobile app, parents can choose the specific stores or categories where their kids can spend money; they call those greenlights.
 The Greenlight card is the ONLY debit card in the world that offers this unique capability.

-- Greenlight debit cards for kids come with your child’s name (and PIN) built in so only he or she can use it.
+- Greenlight debit cards for kids come with your child’s name (and PIN) built in.
+Only he or she can use it.

 - A Greenlight debit card for teens can be instantly shut off.
 This is a nice feature if they misplace the card or they get grounded.
 This can be done from either your phone or your child’s phone.